lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="tour-when-expression-kotlin"}

-If when is used as an expression, the else branch is mandatory, unless the compiler can detect that all possible cases are covered with branch conditions.
+If when is used as an expression, the else branch is mandatory, unless the compiler can detect that all possible cases are covered by the branch conditions.

 ## Ranges

+Before we talk about loops, it's useful to know how to construct ranges for loops to iterate over.

 The most common way to create a range in Kotlin is to use the `..` operator.
 For example, `1..4` is equivalent to `1, 2, 3, 4`.